delft-hyperloop/serpenta/Writerside/topics/Stores.md

 ## Usage within the Serpenta GUI

-All data that is received, parsed and distributed by the [Grand Data Distributor](Grand-Data-Distributor.md) is maintained withing stores.
+All data that is received,
+parsed and distributed by an implementation of a [Grand Data Distributor](Data-Distributor.md) is maintained within stores.
 However, Serpenta uses its own interface that extends the svelte stores with additional information that is closely tied to the received values.

 ```Typescript